Raymond-YZ/Raymond-YZ/README.md

 - 👋 Hi, I’m @Raymond-YZ
 - 👀 I’m interested in gaming/esports and swimming.
+I used to swim competitively for 9 years and have been competiting in esports (CS:GO and VALORANT) for the last 3 years!
-- 🌱 I’m currently studying Computer Science at UC Santa Cruz
+- 🌱 I’m currently studying Computer Science at UC Santa Cruz, graduating in 2022.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: raylee@ucsc.edu